ilg-physics-ucsb/physics6-manual/6BL/OhmsLaw/OhmsLaw.md

 ::: Exercise

-In this exercise you will be using what you have learned in this lab to build your own circuit.
-Your objective is to build a circuit with a resistance of $1.5\ k\Omega$, however, you only have access to $1\ k\Omega$ resistors.
-This is achievable using the equivalent resistance equations for both series and parallel.
+In this exercise your objective is to build a circuit with a resistance of 1.5 k&Omega;.
+You have available, however, only 1-k&Omega; resistors.
+You can accomplish this by using the equivalent resistance equations for both series and parallel, to arrange some of the 1-k&Omega; resistors so that their overall resistance equals 1.5 k&Omega;.

 :::Figure:Simulation
 !(https://phet.colorado.edu/sims/html/circuit-construction-kit-dc-virtual-lab/latest/circuit-construction-kit-dc-virtual-lab_en.html)